mmiller42/idt-slack-goals/README.md

 ### Mark an existing task as completed

-Provide the CLI with a search phrase.
-It will locate the first goal for today that contains the given string and mark it as completed.
+This will locate the first goal for today that contains the given string and mark it as completed.

 ```sh
 idt complete 'unit test'